Brands of Contact Lenses

 Concentric multifocal lenses feature concentric circles on the lens.
-They typically feature your normal prescription for either short or long sightedness at the centre of the lens and this is surrounded by circles for near and distance powers.
+They typically feature your normal prescription for either short or long-sightedness at the centre of the lens, surrounded by rings for near and distance powers.

-Segmented designs are only featured in gas permeable multifocal contact lenses.
-These multifocal lenses have two distinct viewing zones with the distance prescription occupying the centre and upper zones and the prescription for near vision occupying the bottom zone.
+Segmented designs are only featured in gas-permeable multifocal contact lenses.
+These multifocal lenses have two distinct viewing zones: the distance prescription occupying the centre and upper zones and the prescription for near vision occupying the bottom zone.
 The bottom edge of the lens is flattened to prevent the lens from rotating.

-- Tends to be more expensive compared to standard contact lenses due to their higher power and the intricacy of fitting these lenses
+Multifocal contact lenses tend to be more expensive than standard contact lenses due to the complexity of the lens and the intricacy of fitting these lenses.

 Which are the best multifocal contact lenses?